MileHacker Logo

 Agricultural Heartlands

 The landscape surrounding Kano City features agricultural lands, where farmers cultivate staple crops like millet, sorghum, and groundnuts.
 These farms mirror the region's agrarian economy, which supports the large urban population.
-The relatively flat terrain makes for easy movement within the city, but it also means Kano lacks dramatic landforms like mountains or large rivers.
-Instead, travelers find a sprawling urban environment punctuated by historical sites and bustling commercial zones.
+The relatively flat terrain makes for easy movement within the city, but in addition means Kano lacks dramatic landforms like peaks or large rivers.
+Instead, visitors discover a sprawling urban environment punctuated by historical sites and bustling commercial zones.
 The city's growth for many centuries has seen it expand beyond its original ancient walls, creating a diverse urban fabric.

 Kano's Natural Profile